urswilke/pyramidi/README.md

 ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬ ♪ ♫ ♩ ♬

+# Introduction

 The goal of pyramidi is to reproducibly manipulate midi data from R.
 Midi data is read into dataframes, using the python package [miditapyr](https://pypi.org/project/miditapyr/) under the hood (which itself uses [mido](https://github.com/mido/mido)).
-Then the midi information (one line per event) is translated into a wide format (one line per note).
-The wide format facilitates some manipulations of the notes’ data and also plotting piano roll plots.
+Then the midi information (one line per midi event) is translated into a wide format (one line per note).
+The wide format facilitates some manipulations of the notes’ data and also plotting them in piano roll plots.
 Finally, the modified dataframes can be written back to midi files (again using miditapyr).

-Thus you can manipulate these dataframes at all steps and write midi files from R. However, you need to make sure yourself that the midi files you write can be understood by your softsynth; but [mido](https://github.com/mido/mido) (used by miditapyr) already catches some of the possible inconsistencies.
-And the mido’s [documentation](https://mido.readthedocs.io/en/latest/) is also a good place to learn about midi.

 Via the small helper package [raudiomate](https://github.com/urswilke/raudiomate) the midi data can